zio/zio/docs/datatypes/core/zio/zio.md

 In this example, the flatMap operations auto widens the error type to the most specific error type possible.
 As a result, the inferred error type of this for-comprehension will be `Exception` which gives us the best information we could hope to get out of this.
 We have lost information about the particulars of this.
 We no longer know which of these error types it is.
 We know it is some type of `Exception` which is more information than nothing.

+## Use Union Types to Be More Specific About Error Types

 In Scala 3, we have an exciting new feature called union types.
 By using the union operator, we can encode multiple error types.
 Using this facility, we can have more precise information on typed errors.

 Let's see an example of `Storage` service which have `upload`, `download` and `delete` api: